faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 The implication here is that those who still see a potential _influence_ of View of the Hebrews in the Book of Mormon, even though they acknowledge differences in purpose of style, lack honesty.
 Given [the number of similarities](https://i.redd.it/hiv3nejpu2611.png), such a conclusion seems hasty.

-> ARGUMENT 4: JOSEPH SUFFERED FROM A MENTAL ILLNESS
+## Argument 4: Joseph Suffered From A Mental Illness

 Argument 4 is nearly 100 years old at this point.
 No BoM generation theories I'm aware of today focus on this, so this boils down to---there once was a theory for how the Book of Mormon came to be that is no longer favored by scholars today.

 Regardless, the fact that numerous theories have been advanced to explain the advent of the Book of Mormon suggests that there a several _possible_ ways in which the book could have been constructed which would reasonably fit the data.
 After all, [numerous holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) have been constructed over the past (none of which Callister accepts as fully genuine) and nothing about the Book of Mormon ties us irrevocably to the conclusion that the Book of Mormon required the intervention of an omnipotent being for its creation (presumably God could have, if he had wanted, produced a work of such monumental intelligence that all rational people were compelled to acknowledge that only an omniscient being could have produced it, but that cannot be said for the BoM).
-Relatively uneducated people have created complex and coherent books in relatively short periods of time before and after the BoM.
+Relatively uneducated people have created complex and coherent books in relatively short periods of time before and after the BoM [give example list].
 The fact that some naturalistic explanations have fallen into disfavor over time mostly confirms that naturalists care about how well their models fit the data and are unafraid to discount theories based on evidence.
 Some models fit the data better than others.

-> ARGUMENT 5: JOSEPH SMITH WAS A CREATIVE GENIUS WHO, SHAPED BY HIS ENVIRONMENT, WROTE THE BOOK OF MORMON
+## Argument 5: Joseph Smith Was A Creative Genius Who, Shaped By His Environment, Wrote The Book Of Mormon

 > This argument has become a principal one used by many if not most critics today.